erlware/erlcron/README.md

 this can be compensated for by adding multiple jobs.

 No output is logged or mailed to anyone.
 If you want output to be logged or mailed, you must explicitly specify that as part of the job.

 This does not poll the system on a minute-by-minute basis like cron does.
 Each job is assigned to a single (Erlang) process.
 The time until it is to run next is calculated, and the process sleeps for exactly that long.

-Unlike cron's one-minute resolution, crone has a 2-second resolution (actually 1 second, but after running the job, the process waits an extra second to avoid accidentally running it more than once.)
+Unlike cron's one-minute resolution, erlcron has a 2-second resolution (actually 1 second, but after running the job, the process waits an extra second to avoid accidentally running it more than once.)

-Because it does not wake up every minute, and because it does not have a fixed configuration file, crone must be stopped and restarted if the user wishes to change the scheduled jobs.

 It does not handle Daylight Savings Time (or other cases when the system clock is altered) gracefully, and it is recommended that it be stopped and restarted on such occasions.

 Cron Job Description Examples: